 In the Netherlands, in general, smoking is banned in enclosed public spaces.

 Smoking is not permitted in public areas at the airport, but smokers have access to lounges located around the airport.
-The airport has at least two smoking lounges in each of its Concourses except Concourse D, adding up to a total 12 smoking lounges.
+The airport has at least one, sometimes two, smoking lounges in each of its Concourses except Concourse D.

-In addition to outdoor smoking areas near ticketing and baggage claim, the airport only allows smoking at one of the gaming lounges located at the B, C, D, & E Gates, as well as Barney's Lounge in Gate C and the Bud Track Lounge on the esplanade.
+In addition to outdoor smoking areas near ticketing and baggage claim, the airport allows smoking at the gaming lounges located at the B, C, D, & E Gates, as well as Barney's Lounge in Gate C and the Bud 29 Track Lounge in the T1 Esplanade.

-The airport maintains a strict no-smoking policy outside of its designated smoking lounge.
-The lounge is fitted with a smoke extractor.
-It's located in the departures terminal near Gate B.
+The airport maintains a strict no-smoking policy outside of its designated smoking lounges.
+The lounges are fitted with smoke extractors and located in the departures terminals throughout the airport.

 The airport has 14 smoking lounges in Terminal 1 and 19 in Terminal 2.
 Located throughout the airport and on nearly every floor, the lounges are hard to miss.
 However, they are clearly marked and can be easily found using the airport maps.
 Smoking outside the passenger terminals is prohibited.

 Smoking is only permitted in the smoking lounges located throughout the airport, and smoking areas in some of the airport restaurants.
 The airport has 19 lounges in Terminal 1, six in Terminal 2 and two in Aeroplaza.
 The lounges are completely closed off and can be found using airport maps.

 Smoking at the airport is only allowed at designated spots outside the terminals.
 Smoking and vaping (or e-cigarettes) are permitted only in designated areas in front of the terminals, 25 feet from entrances.